 Temporal Triplane Transformers as Occupancy World Models

-Recent years have seen significant advances in world models, which primarily focus on learning fine-grained correlations between an agent's motion trajectory and the resulting changes in its surrounding environment.
-However, existing methods often struggle to capture such fine-grained correlations and achieve real-time predictions.
-To address this, we propose a new 4D occupancy world model for autonomous driving, termed TFormer.
-TFormer begins by pre-training a compact triplane representation that efficiently compresses the 3D semantically occupied environment.
-Next, TFormer extracts multi-scale temporal motion features from the historical triplane and employs an autoregressive approach to iteratively predict the next triplane changes.
-Finally, TFormer combines the triplane changes with the previous ones to decode them into future occupancy results and ego-motion trajectories.
-Experimental results demonstrate the superiority of TFormer, achieving 1.44 faster inference speed (26 FPS), while improving the mean IoU to 36.09 and reducing the mean absolute planning error to 1.0 meters.
+World models aim to learn or construct representations of the environment that enable the prediction of future scenes, thereby supporting intelligent motion planning.
+However, existing models often struggle to produce fine-grained predictions and to operate in real time.
+In this work, we propose TFormer, a novel 4D occupancy world model for autonomous driving.
+TFormer begins by pre-training a compact {\em triplane} representation that efficiently encodes 3D occupancy.
+It then extracts multi-scale temporal motion features from historical triplanes and employs an autoregressive approach to iteratively predict future triplane changes.
+Finally, these triplane changes are combined with previous states to decode future occupancy and ego-motion trajectories.
+Experimental results show that TFormer achieves 1.44 speedup (26 FPS), improves mean IoU to 36.09, and reduces mean absolute planning error to 1.0 meters.
+Demos are available in the supplementary material.

 View on arXiv@article{xu2025_2503.07338, title={ Temporal Triplane Transformers as Occupancy World Models }, author={ Haoran Xu and Peixi Peng and Guang Tan and Yiqian Chang and Yisen Zhao and Yonghong Tian }, journal={arXiv preprint arXiv:2503.07338}, year={ 2025 } }